-2.2 KSU Blast Off Wednesday
+2.2 KSU Blast Off

-At this time, the student will have an opportunity to meet the President of KSU, the Dean of your college, faculty, and peer mentors.
-Blast Off Wednesday is a campus orientation program designed for first-year students to familiarize them with Kent State University, and begin to provide them with the tools necessary to enjoy a successful journey to graduation.
+Blast Off is a campus orientation program designed for all KSU first-year students to familiarize them with Kent State University and begin to provide them with the tools necessary to enjoy a successful journey to graduation.
 Students will participate in activities such as: an ice cream social, Discover Downtown, a Campus Scavenger Hunt, movie night in the pool, learn about campus clubs and organizations, and laser tag, just to name a few (types of activities subject to change).